Nick7900/fluorescent_dot_expression/README.md

 # Quantify fluorescent dot expression
 Demonstration of how to analyze the total fluorescent dot expression of the delineated green fluorescent Oprk1 dot images.
-- We have created a custom MATLAB scrip to analyse fluorescent dot expression images automatically
+- We have created custom MATLAB scrips to visualize, analyze and quantify fluorescent dot expression from RNAscope stained tissue

 If using this code or dataset, please cite: